Article

 When to use CPR

 Use CPR when the patient has an undetectable heartbeat and is not breathing—include rescue breathing and chest compressions.
-Rescue breathing supplements oxygen to the lungs and chest compressions circulates oxygenated blood to the vital organs and brain.
+Rescue breathing supplements oxygen to the lungs and chest compressions circulate oxygenated blood to the vital organs and brain.

 Purpose of CPR